ZicongJiang/mine-web/content/authors/admin/_index.md

 - Visitors
 ---

 - Hello, I am Zicong Jiang, a student of communication engineering at the Key Laboratory of Modern Power System Simulation and Control and Renewable Energy Technology in NEEPU.
-My research interests include Optical Communication, Computer Version and Signal Processing.
+My research interests include Optical Communication, Computer Vision and Signal Processing.
 I am researching Object Detection with Professor Liquan Zhao now.
 In daily life, I like playing computer games (especially FPS), and I also like singing and traveling, my favorite band is RADWIMPS and my favorite football team is Barcelona.

 ---
 What I am doing Now?